syncfusion-content/javascript-docs/js/api/ejTextBoxes.md

-Sets the root CSS class for Accordion theme, which is used customize.
+Sets the root CSS class for Editors which allow us to customize the appearance.

 #### Default Value